-The Defendant argues that this Court applied the safe harbor to redemption payments made by Fairfield Sentry in In re Fairfield Sentry Ltd., 2020 WL 7345988, at 5 (Dec.
+The Defendants argue that this Court applied the safe harbor to redemption payments made by Fairfield Sentry in In re Fairfield Sentry Ltd., 2020 WL 7345988, at \5 (Dec.
 14, 2020) ("Fairfield III").
 Reliance on this case is misplaced.
-While many facts overlap between this SIPA liquidation of BLMIS and the foreign liquidation of BLMIS's largest feeder fund, Fairfield Sentry, the legal holdings in these liquidations are not interchangeable.
+While many facts overlap between this

+SIPA liquidation of BLMIS and the foreign liquidation of BLMIS's largest feeder fund, Fairfield Sentry, the legal holdings in these liquidations are not interchangeable.
 In this case, the Court is analyzing subsequent transfers; in Fairfield III the Court was analyzing initial transfers.
 The safe harbor is not available to be raised as defense to subsequent transfer claims.

-In Fairfield III, this Court analyzed whether the safe harbor applied to avoidance claims under BVI law3 to recover "unfair preferences" and "undervalue transactions" and constructive trust claims against a defendant who allegedly "knew or willfully blinded itself to the fact that the [Fairfield Sentry's] BLMIS investments were worthless or virtually worthless."
-In re Fairfield Sentry Ltd., No. 10-13164 (SMB), 2020 WL 7345988, at 1 (Bankr.
+In Fairfield III, this Court analyzed whether the safe harbor applied to avoidance claims under BVI law to recover "unfair preferences," "undervalue transactions," and constructive trust claims against a defendant who allegedly "knew or willfully blinded itself to the fact that the [Fairfield Sentry's] BLMIS investments were worthless or virtually worthless."
+In re Fairfield Sentry Ltd., No. 10-13164 (SMB), 2020 WL 7345988, at \1 (Bankr.
 S.D.N.Y.
 Dec.
 14, 2020), reconsideration denied, No. 10-13164 (SMB), 2021 WL 771677 (Bankr.
 S.D.N.Y.
 Feb.
 23, 2021).
 The Court was not considering the safe harbor's effect on subsequent transfer claims brought under § 550 of the Bankruptcy Code.
-In the Fairfield Sentry liquidation, Defendant would be an initial transferee as redemption payments paid by Fairfield Sentry were paid directly to the Defendant.
 Fairfield III is not applicable here.

-Defendant is not permitted to raise the safe harbor defense on its own behalf as a subsequent transferee.
+Defendants are not permitted to raise the safe harbor defense on their own behalf as subsequent transferees.